TPose-Labs/docs/git.md

 And that's it.
 You've linked the repository to your local machine, and now you can go about adding whatever you want to it.

 ## Adding stuff to your repository
+Now that you've linked your local directory to your repository, you can go about adding whatever you want to it.
+That doesn't mean, however, that those changes will be reflected on git.
+There are three easy steps to logging your changes to git:
+* `git add .`
+* `git commit -m "<commit_message_goes_here>"`
+* `git push`

+When you use those three commands, all of your changes will be logged to the repository, and you can see them on github.
+Be careful, though.
+The first time you push something to a new branch or new repository, you have to use the following command instead of `git push`:
+If you've just created a new repository, then the command is `git push --set-upstream origin master`.
+If you've just created a new branch (we'll talk about that later), then the command is `git push --set-upstream origin <your_branch_name>`.